spacenate/surveygizmo-api-php/README.md

     // Exchange for access token and secret -- Note that this is returned as an associative array!
     $result = $sg->oauth->getAccessToken($oauth_token, $oauth_verifier);

     // Yay credentials!
-Note that at this time, SurveyGizmo OAuth tokens *CANNOT* be revoked, so store these in a very safe place
+Note that at this time, SurveyGizmo OAuth tokens *CANNOT* be revoked, so store these properly encrypted in a safe place
     $access_token = $result['oauth_token'];
     $access_token_secret = $result['oauth_token_secret'];